2A WIN: FEDERAL COURT PUTS A STAKE THROUGH HEART OF NY VAMPIRE RULE…..

 Frequently Asked Questions

-Yes, Federal District Judge John Sinatra ruled the 'Vampire Rule' unconstitutional.
-The 2nd Circuit Court of Appeals later affirmed this decision, stating there is no historical tradition supporting such a default ban on private property carry.
+Federal District Judge John Sinatra ruled the 'Vampire Rule' provision unconstitutional.
+Subsequently, the 2nd Circuit Court of Appeals affirmed this decision in the Antonyuk case, stating there's no historical tradition for such a default ban.

-Mark W. Smith, host of The Four Boxes Diner, is a constitutional attorney, a member of the US Supreme Court bar, and the author of several books on the Second Amendment.
-His expertise lends significant authority to discussions on firearm law and rights.
+Mark W. Smith, host of The Four Boxes Diner, is a constitutional attorney and a member of the US Supreme Court bar.
+He is also the author of several books on the Second Amendment, lending expert authority to his legal analysis.

 Related News